Sites vs Site Collections in SharePoint

 - You are a large organization with multiple business units and each business unit has independent and separate business functions.

-- You are a large organizations and each of your departments has a large number of people and each department is expected to create lots and lots of sites that do not to rely on global metadata or security groups.
+- You are a large organization and each of your departments has a large number of people and each department is expected to create lots and lots of sites that do not to rely on global metadata or security groups.

 - You are a large organization and want to separate your SharePoint administrative functions (have separate SharePoint administrators for each site collection)